se-edu/se-book/errorHandling/designByContract/what/q-tick-incorrectStatement.md

 (a)~~(b)~~(c)

 Explanation: DbC is not an alternative to OOP.
-We can use DbC in an OOP solution.
+You can use DbC in an OOP solution.

 </div>
 </question>